Validator Committee

 A quorum is a set of validators whose combined voting power is greater than two-thirds (>2/3) of the total during a particular epoch.
 For example, in an IOTA instance operated by four validators that all have the same voting power, any group containing three validators is a quorum.

 The quorum size of >2/3 ensures Byzantine fault tolerance (BFT).
 A validator commits a transaction (durably store the transaction and update its internal state with the effects of the transaction) only if it is accompanied by cryptographic signatures from a quorum.
-IOTA calls the combination of the transaction and the quorum signatures on its bytes a certificate.
-The policy of committing only certificates ensures Byzantine fault tolerance: if >2/3 of the validators faithfully follow the protocol, they are guaranteed to eventually agree on both the set of committed certificates and their effects.
+IOTA calls the combination of the transaction and the quorum signatures on its bytes a certificateA certificate is the mechanism proving a transaction was approved or certified.
+Validators vote on transactions, and aggregators collect a Byzantine-resistant majority of these votes into a certificate and broadcasts it to all IOTA validators, thereby ensuring finality..
+The policy of committing only _certificate_s ensures Byzantine fault tolerance: if >2/3 of the validators faithfully follow the protocol, they are guaranteed to eventually agree on both the set of committed _certificate_s and their effects.

 Write requests

-A validator can handle two types of write requests: transactions and certificates.
+A validator can handle two types of write requests: transactions and _certificate_s.
 At a high level, a client:

 Transactions

-The process of collecting validator signatures on a transaction into a certificate and the process of submitting certificates can be performed in parallel.
-The client can simultaneously multicast transactions/certificates to an arbitrary number of validators.
+The process of collecting validator signatures on a transaction into a certificateA certificate is the mechanism proving a transaction was approved or certified.
+Validators vote on transactions, and aggregators collect a Byzantine-resistant majority of these votes into a certificate and broadcasts it to all IOTA validators, thereby ensuring finality. and the process of submitting _certificate_s can be performed in parallel.
+The client can simultaneously multicast transactions/_certificate_s to an arbitrary number of validators.
 Alternatively, a client can outsource either or both of these tasks to a third-party service provider.
-This provider must be trusted for liveness (it can refuse to form a certificate), but not for safety (it cannot change the effects of the transaction, and does not need the user's secret key).
+This provider must be trusted for liveness (it can refuse to form a certificateA certificate is the mechanism proving a transaction was approved or certified.
+Validators vote on transactions, and aggregators collect a Byzantine-resistant majority of these votes into a certificate and broadcasts it to all IOTA validators, thereby ensuring finality.), but not for safety (it cannot change the effects of the transaction, and does not need the user's secret key).

 Certificates

-After the client forms a certificate, it submits it to the validators, which perform certificate validity checks.
+After the client forms a certificateA certificate is the mechanism proving a transaction was approved or certified.
+Validators vote on transactions, and aggregators collect a Byzantine-resistant majority of these votes into a certificate and broadcasts it to all IOTA validators, thereby ensuring finality., it submits it to the validators, which perform certificateA certificate is the mechanism proving a transaction was approved or certified.
+Validators vote on transactions, and aggregators collect a Byzantine-resistant majority of these votes into a certificate and broadcasts it to all IOTA validators, thereby ensuring finality. validity checks.
 These checks ensure the signers are validators in the current epoch, and the signatures are cryptographically valid.
-If the checks pass, the validators execute the transaction inside the certificate.
+If the checks pass, the validators execute the transaction inside the certificateA certificate is the mechanism proving a transaction was approved or certified.
+Validators vote on transactions, and aggregators collect a Byzantine-resistant majority of these votes into a certificate and broadcasts it to all IOTA validators, thereby ensuring finality..
 Execution of a transaction either succeeds and commits all of its effects or aborts and has no effect other than debiting the transaction's gas input.
 Some reasons a transaction might abort include an explicit abort instruction, a runtime error such as division by zero, or exceeding the maximum gas budget.
-Whether it succeeds or aborts, the validator durably stores the certificate indexed by the hash of its inner transaction.
+Whether it succeeds or aborts, the validator durably stores the certificateA certificate is the mechanism proving a transaction was approved or certified.
+Validators vote on transactions, and aggregators collect a Byzantine-resistant majority of these votes into a certificate and broadcasts it to all IOTA validators, thereby ensuring finality. indexed by the hash of its inner transaction.

 If a client collects a quorum of signatures on the effects of the transaction, then the client has a promise of finality.
 This means that transaction effects persist on the shared database and are actually committed and visible to everyone by the end of the epoch.
-This does not mean that the latency is a full epoch, because you can use the effects certificate to convince anyone of the transactions finality, as well as to access the effects and issue new transactions.
-As with transactions, you can parallelize the process of sharing a certificate with validators and (if desired) outsource to a third-party service provider.
+This does not mean that the latency is a full epoch, because you can use the effects certificateA certificate is the mechanism proving a transaction was approved or certified.
+Validators vote on transactions, and aggregators collect a Byzantine-resistant majority of these votes into a certificate and broadcasts it to all IOTA validators, thereby ensuring finality. to convince anyone of the transactions finality, as well as to access the effects and issue new transactions.
+As with transactions, you can parallelize the process of sharing a certificateA certificate is the mechanism proving a transaction was approved or certified.
+Validators vote on transactions, and aggregators collect a Byzantine-resistant majority of these votes into a certificate and broadcasts it to all IOTA validators, thereby ensuring finality. with validators and (if desired) outsource to a third-party service provider.

 The role of Narwhal and Bullshark